Can journaling help anxiety? Can writing down your thoughts and your daily activities actually help with your anxiety and stress?

 Declutter your mind

 Journaling for anxiety also de-clutters your mind.
 Often we take negative, anxious thoughts to bed with us without releasing them.
 Journaling gets your thoughts onto paper which can give you a great sense of calm.
+The act of writing can be therapeutic, and using theĀ best pens can improve this experience for you.
+You don’t have to use the most fanciest of writing equipment, but having the tools you enjoy using can allow your thoughts to flow freely onto the page, allowing you to express yourself more clearly and reduce mental clutter.

-That’s what I used to struggle with the most when I was suffering from generalised anxiety disorder.
+That’s what I used to struggle with the most when I was suffering from a generalised anxiety disorder.
 My mind was like a jumbled-up pile of trash.
 Nothing had a place, I was simply stacking up thoughts and chucking them on the pile, never releasing them.

 I took back control of my thoughts and this clarity is a huge piece of the anxiety puzzle.